LUMII-Syslab/Matrix-SE/README.md

 ## What is Matrix Shuffle-Exchange networks?

 Matrix Shuffle-Exchange networks (Matrix-SE) are the generalization of [Neural Shuffle-Exchange](https://github.com/LUMII-Syslab/shuffle-exchange) networks to two dimensions.
-It is suitable for a broad range of problems that can be represented as a matrix and can induce O(n² log n) time complexity algorithms, for n×n input matrix side.
+It is suitable for a broad range of problems that can be represented as a matrix and it has O(n² log n) time and space complexity, for n×n input matrix side.

 The Matrix-SE model consists of cascaded Quaternary Switch and Quaternary Shuffle layers that form Beneš blocks.
 Additionally, Beneš blocks are enclosed by Z-Order flatten and unflatten transformations.
 Matrix-SE model of 2 Beneš blocks: